seantrott/raw-c/README.md

 - `mean_relatedness`: the mean relatedness judgment across human participants
 - `distance_bert`: the cosine distance between BERT's representation of the target word
 - `distance_elmo`: the cosine distance between ELMo's representation of the target word
+- `string`: the actual target word that occurs in the sentence (e.g., "break" vs. "broke").

 This file also contains information about the number of annotators who rated each sentence pair (`count`), as well as the variance across those judgments (`sd_relatedness`).